-Kofi Annan's ill-considered jibe undercuts efforts to stabilize postwar Iraq that have been endorsed by the U.N.
+But, some may ask, can't Annan express his opinion?
+Yes, but his ill-considered jibe carries serious repercussions.
+It undercuts efforts to stabilize postwar Iraq efforts that have been endorsed by the U.N.
 Security Council.
-It stigmatizes the embryonic Iraqi government, while strengthening the hand of Iraqi insurgents and foreign terrorists determined to strangle democracy in Iraq and inflict a defeat on the U.S.-led, U.N.-backed security force in the country.
-It is difficult to understand why Annan would want to undermine the U.N.'s own efforts in Iraq at a time when the international organization faces increasing criticism for its failure to respond effectively to international crises.
+It stigmatizes the embryonic Iraqi government and strengthens the hand of Iraqi insurgents and foreign terrorists determined to strangle democracy and defeat the U.S.-led, U.N.-backed security operation.

-Moreover, Iraq put itself in a state of war with the United States by violating the cease-fire that ended the 1991 Gulf War.
-Iraqi forces shot at American and British warplanes assigned to enforce the U.N.-imposed "no-fly zones" over Iraq on a daily basis long before the 2003 war.
-While the Clinton Administration chose to ignore these and most other cease-fire violations, the Bush Administration correctly decided to take action in view of Iraq's manifest failure to prove that it had dismantled its prohibited weapons programs.
+The Clinton administration chose to ignore these attacks and other cease-fire violations, but the Bush administration decided to take action in view of Iraq's manifest failure to prove that it had dismantled its prohibited programs to build weapons of mass destruction and missiles that threatened its neighbors.
 The U.N.
 Charter explicitly recognizes the right of every state to act in self-defense, a fact that Annan curiously neglects.

-Kofi Annan's ill-timed comments should be seen as a poorly conceived attempt to undercut the U.S. President's impending address to the U.N.
-General Assembly and to indirectly influence the electoral debate in the United States.
-The notion of U.S. isolation, a prominent theme advanced by Senator John Kerry, is a myth that Annan is keen to promote on the world stage.
-He ignores the fact that the U.S. is backed by over 30 allies with troops on the ground in Iraq, including 12 of the 25 members of the European Union and 16 out of 26 NATO members states.
+Annan's ill-timed comments should be seen as a poorly judged attempt to indirectly influence the U.S. presidential election.
+The notion of U.S. isolation is a myth that Annan is keen to promote on the world stage.
+He ignores the fact that more than 30 allies are backing the U.S. with troops on the ground in Iraq, including 12 of the 25 members of the European Union, and 16 out of 26 NATO members.

 The U.N.
 Secretary-General's gratuitous comments were an extraordinarily undiplomatic and inappropriate intervention from a world figure who is supposed to be a neutral servant of the international community.
-They raise serious questions about Annan's judgment and his suitability to continue in his post.
-The United States should press Secretary-General Annan to clarify his harmful remarks and should demand an apology for the offhand, gratuitous manner in which they were offered.
+They raise serious questions regarding Annan's judgment and his suitability to continue in his post.